Liposuction with Dr Turner in Sydney

 Benefits of Liposuction or Liposculpture Surgery

-Dr Turner mostly utilises Liposuction in conjunction with other surgical procedures, such as breast lift, breast reduction, tummy tuck, facelift and fat grafting to enhance your body’s natural curves.
+Dr Turner mostly utilises Liposuction in conjunction with other surgical procedures, such as breast lift, breast reduction, abdominoplasty, facelift and fat grafting to enhance your body’s natural curves.
 However, in some cases, it may be performed as a stand-alone procedure.

-Liposuction is NOT an alternative to dieting, nor a treatment for obesity, it should be considered a reshaping or contouring tool, not a weight loss treatment.
+Liposuction is NOT an alternative to dieting, nor an obesity treatment, it should be considered a reshaping or contouring tool, not a weight loss treatment.

 For more information on Neck or Submental Liposuction, please visit the Chin Liposuction page.

 Your liposuction procedure will be performed in a fully accredited, private hospital in Sydney.
 Your anaesthetist will give you a general anaesthetic and you can expect the operation to take between 1-3 hours depending on how many areas are treated.
 The small incisions are covered with a dressing, and you are placed in a compression garment.
 You may be sent home with drains which will be removed at your first post-operative appointment with Dr Turner’s surgical nurse, these collect any excess fluid that would otherwise be trapped beneath the skin.

 Before your procedure, Dr Turner will mark the areas which will be operated on, he will also ask if you have any last-minute questions or concerns and put your mind at ease.
 During the procedure, tiny incisions are hidden in natural body creases; it is through these incisions a special fluid called ‘Tumescent Solution’ is infiltrated into the fat.
 This fluid assists with the removal of fat cells and contains adrenaline to decrease postoperative bruising, as well as local anaesthetic which makes the area numb for postoperative comfort.
 The fat is suctioned out via the small incisions until the desired contour is achieved.